wayneSu33/Efficient-QUBO-based-molecular-screening-for-electrolyte-additives-in-lithium-ion-batteries/README.md

 <h2 id="Title">Efficient QUBO-based molecular screening for electrolyte additives in lithium-ion batteries</h2>

 **Workflow**\
-This project demonstrates a molecular screening process that combines data clustering, regression predictive model, and the QUBO model.
+This project demonstrates a molecular screening process that combines data clustering, regression predictive model, and the quadratic unconstrained binary optimization(QUBO) model.
 Molecular data is clustered to enable parallelized training of the predictive model, with molecular features constructed based on fingerprints.
 The feature design allows the QUBO model to correspond to the predictions of the molecular properties in the predictive model through the objective function under the constraints.
 Subsequently, QUBO solvers are employed to screen out candidate molecules from the QUBO model.
-The properties of these candidates are validated using DFT, aiming to explore new potential molecules within the chemical space.
+The properties of these candidates are validated using density functional theory(DFT) , aiming to explore new potential molecules within the chemical space.
 <br>

 <img src="Graphical workflow.JPG" width="1000" height="600" />